vlandham/captain_z/out/captain_z.md

 "Looks small," said Sally Snake Eye.

-_it does,_ thought Captain Spears.
+_It does,_ thought Captain Spears.
 The thought that they had been bamboozled crept into the back of his mind.
 Quickly, he opened the bag and looked in with his good eye.

 He stood there peering into the bag for a full minute.
 He didn't believe what he saw.